 - Try swing dancing at Fountain Square Theater.

-- Put some sizzle in your step with Into Salsa.
+- Put some sizzle in your step with Latin Expressions.

 - Prefer to watch?
 Be sure to check out Dance Kaleidoscope’s contemporary dance performances.

 Annual cultural festivities

 As the seasons change, so does the variety of cultural events offered in Indianapolis: